About us

-Cut Screenshot in Mac
+Cut Screenshot on Mac

 Effortlessly Use Snipping Tool on Mac for Screenshot Cuts